frappe/frappe_io/frappe_io/www/terms.md

 Services: Hosting and support services offered by us You, Your: The subscriber or user of our services
-We, Us, Our: Web Notes Technologies Pvt.
-Ltd. or services offered by Web Notes Technologies Pvt Ltd Confidential Information: Information that is given from one party to another that is reasonably understood to be confidential.
+We, Us, Our: Frappe Technologies Pvt.
+Ltd. or services offered by Frappe Technologies Pvt Ltd Confidential Information: Information that is given from one party to another that is reasonably understood to be confidential.

 ### 3. Services